max-cx/che-operator/helmcharts/stable/README.md

 # Eclipse Che Helm Charts

 A collaborative Kubernetes-native development solution that delivers Kubernetes workspaces and in-browser IDE for rapid cloud application development.
-This operator installs PostgreSQL, Keycloak, Plugin registry, Devfile registry and the Eclipse Che server, as well as configures all these services.
+This operator installs PostgreSQL, Plugin registry, Devfile registry and the Eclipse Che server, as well as configures all these services.

 - [Charts](#charts)
   - [Prerequisites](#prerequisites)